kodekloudhub/community-faq/docs/how-tos/apple-silicon/vmware-fusion.md

 Now let's install Vagrant and configure it to work with VMware

 1. Go to the [downloads page](https://developer.hashicorp.com/vagrant/install).
 1. Follow the instructions.
-It is easiest to installl via homebrew, however if you want to do it manually, you should download the ARM64 version.
+It is easiest to install via homebrew, however if you want to do it manually, you should download the ARM64 version.
 1. Install the VMware plugin for vagrant
    ```
    vagrant plugin install vagrant-vmware-desktop